-By: Claire McCarthy, MD, FAAP
+By: Samantha Ahdoot, MD, FAAP

-When we talk with parents about
+For example, pediatricians often talk with parents about how a

 healthy diet and